-To start LANmonitor, go to Start ► Programs ► LANCOM ► LANmonitor.
-Use Device ► New to set up a new device and in the following window, enter the IP address of the router that you would like to monitor.
+1 To start LANmonitor, go to Start ➤ Programme ➤ LANCOM ➤ LANmonitor.
+Use File ➤ Add Device to set up a new device and in the following window, enter the IP address of the router that you would like to monitor.
 If the configuration of the device is protected by password, enter the password too.

-Alternatively, you can select the device via the LANconfig and monitor it using Tools / Monitor Device.
+Alternatively, you can select the device via the LANconfig and monitor it using Device > Monitor Device.

 (2) LANmonitor automatically creates a new entry in the device list and initially displays the status of the transfer channels.
 Start your Web browser and enter any web page you like.
 LANmonitor now shows a connection being established on one channel and the name of the remote site being called.
 As soon as the connection is established, a plus sign against the communication channel entry indicates that further information on this channel is available.
-Click on the plus sign or double-click such entry to open a tree structure in which you can view various information.
+Click on the plus sign or double-click the appropriate entry to open a tree structure in which you can view various information